marshreddy/docs/tapi/postman/README.md

 ## Overview

-This guide helps developers get started with the WhereIsMyTransport platform, using Postman.
+This guide helps developers get started with the WhereIsMyTransport platform using Postman as the REST API Client application.

 At the end of this guide you will have completed the following: